Transfer Student Profiles

 After completing an associate’s degree at St. Philip’s College, Jose Neri transferred to OLLU in his pursuit to become an elementary school teacher.
 After researching universities, OLLU’s partnership with Raise Your Hand Texas for the Raising Texas Teachers program solidified his decision.

-In addition to the Raising Texas Teachers scholarship, Jose has benefitted from Endowed Scholarships and the Wings Up Summer Tuition Grant, which allows juniors and seniors to take tuition-free summer courses.
+In addition to the Raising Texas Teachers scholarship, Jose has benefited from Endowed Scholarships and the Wings Up Summer Tuition Grant, which allows juniors and seniors to take tuition-free summer courses.

 Jose notes that the personal connections he has developed with faculty and the experiential learning in his courses have been critical to his success.
 “I like that I was able to begin getting experience as soon as I started classes at OLLU,” says Jose, noting that his observation courses began as soon as he transferred to OLLU in fall 2018.
 “Being out in the field early allows us to build connections with potential employers.”